BioroboticsLab/bb_wdd3/README.md

 --consolidation-strategy: Strategy for consolidating detections across frames.

 You can also run ``` infer --help``` to get a more detailed version of the command line arguments and their description.

+The predictions are saved in the output folder along with the ground truth matched details if evaluation is selected.
+Videos visualised with ground truth and predictions are also saved.

 ### Training (Fine-tune)